 - safeguards the quality of the assessment of theses.

-The AXIE sub-committee is occupied with Examination Board EEMCS' general affaires and is commissioned to set out policy for safeguarding quality of testing and examination at faculty level.
+The Subcommittee for General Affairs is occupied with Examination Board EEMCS' general affaires and is commissioned to set out policy for safeguarding quality of testing and examination at faculty level.

 CHAIR EXAMINATION BOARD EEMCS